alsalafiyyah/alsalafiyyah.github.io/_posts/sects/sufism/2020-09-04-false-baseless-sufi-claim.md

 There are many Hadiths which say similar things but it is not narrated that the Prophet (peace be upon him) said that he would shake hands with anybody.
 This indicates that this story is false.
 Even if we were to assume that it is true, then it could be that this was a shaytaan (devil) who shook hands with him in order to deceive him and lead him and others astray.

 What all Muslims have to do is to fear Allah and adhere to His Shari'ah, which is indicated in His Noble Book and in the Sunnah of His trustworthy Messenger, and beware of anything that goes against that.
-May Allah reform the Muslims and grant them understanding of His religion and cause them to adhere to His Shari`ah, for He is the Most Generous, Most Kind.
+May Allah reform the Muslims and grant them understanding of His religion and cause them to adhere to His Shari'ah, for He is the Most Generous, Most Kind.

 ---